HUPO-PSI/mzQC/doc/single-run.mzQC.md

-## Single-Run Example of mzQC
+## Individual-Run Example of mzQC
-Here, we describe an mzQC JSON document used for QC of a **single mass spectrometry** run. mzQC can store information for multiple independent runs, which would be an easy extension of this example and is briefly described below.
+Here, we describe an mzQC JSON document used for QC of a **single mass spectrometry** run. mzQC can store information for multiple independent, individual runs, which would be an easy extension of this example and is briefly described below.
-To store QC information which is derived by looking at **sets** of runs (i.e. information is not attributable to a single run), please refer to the `multi-run.mzQC` example.
+To store QC information which is derived by looking at **sets** (or even supersets) of runs (i.e. information is not attributable to a single run), please refer to the `set-of-runs.mzQC` example.

 Find the complete example file at the bottom of this document or in the example folder.